HUSKY Health (Connecticut Medicaid) Long Term Care Programs, Benefits & Eligibility Requirements

 Financial Requirements

 Connecticut residents have to meet an asset limit and an income limit in order to be financially eligible for Home and Community Based Service (HCBS) Waivers.
-For a single applicant in 2024, the asset limit for HCBS Waivers in Connecticut is $1,600, which means they must have $1,600 or less in countable assets.
+For a single applicant in 2025, the asset limit for HCBS Waivers in Connecticut is $1,600, which means they must have $1,600 or less in countable assets.
 Countable assets include bank accounts, retirement accounts, stocks, bonds, certificates of deposit, cash and any other assets that can be easily converted to cash.
 An applicant’s home does not always count as an asset (see the How Medicaid Treats the Home section below for more details), and there are other non-countable assets, like Irrevocable Funeral Trusts and Medicaid Compliant Annuities.

 Functional Requirements

 The functional, or medical, criteria for Home and Community Based Service (HCBS) Waivers in Connecticut is needing a Nursing Facility Level of Care (NFLOC), which means the applicant requires the kind of full-time care that is normally associated with a nursing home.
 An applicant’s ability to to perform the Activities of Daily Living (mobility, bathing, dressing, eating, toileting) and the Instrumental Activities of Daily Living (such as shopping, cooking, cleaning, etc.), is used to determine if a Nursing Facility Level of Care is needed.
+Cognitive and behavioral issues are also taken into consideration.

 Connecticut Aged, Blind, and Disabled Medicaid Eligibility Criteria